PetrefiedThunder/SupportCarr/README.md

 2. Run tests: `npm test`
 3. Lint code: `npm run lint`

+## Continuous Integration

+GitHub Actions runs linting and tests for pushes and pull requests targeting the `main` branch using [ci.yml](.github/workflows/ci.yml) with Node.js 20.

+## Roadmap

+See [ROADMAP.md](ROADMAP.md) for upcoming features and milestones.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on proposing changes.